johnpaulashenfelter/dotfiles/README.md

 # John Paul Ashenfelter dotfiles

-> WORK IN PROGRESS 2021/2022 holiday break migrating to chezmoi

 These are config files to set up an OSX system the way I like it.
 Sources and inspiration in a somewhat historical order:

 * the inestimable Ryan Bates dotfiles (https://github.com/ryanb/dotfiles)